Gurpreeet-Singh/Gurpreeet-Singh/README.md

 - 👀 I’m interested in WebDev
 - 🌱 I’m currently learning ReactJS and NodeJS
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me progurpreetsingh@gmail.com or Discord:Gurpreet#2784
+- 📫 How to reach me
+  - Email: progurpreetsingh@gmail.com
+  - Twitter: gurpreet_1024
+  - Discord: Gurpreet#2784

 <!---
 Gurpreeet-Singh/Gurpreeet-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.